shrunbr/hdns_proxy/README.md

 ## Support The Dev! :heart:

 I very much appreciate you wanting to support me in my efforts!
 HNS can be donated to my wallet at `hs1qdnac0vrcjywvfdltcn973jf5m36c2tqt0w8aj9`.

-I'll also soon have a list of domains which can be purchased as well if you want to go down that route.
+Check out my portfolio at https://x000x.hdns.co or x000x/

 Thank you very much for your contributions and helping run hdns.co!